PCE1968/Pewlett-Hackard-Analysis/README.md

 ![Additional mentorship needs](Images/retirement_gap.png)

-The difference in the table above demonstrates that there will still be a significant need for mentors.
+The difference in the table above demonstrates that there will still be a significant need for additional mentors.